The 4-3-3 soccer formation

 The beauty of football is in the infinite possibilities of play that exists

-Without the ball the front 3 are supposed to be the first line of the defence.The wide forwards should always press forward and put pressure and the fullbacks by always coming at them and never running away.
+Without the ball the front 3 are supposed to be the first line of the defense.The wide forwards should always press forward and put pressure and the fullbacks by always coming at them and never running away.

 With two options in mind, the first being dribbling outside and getting a good cross to their teammates in the box and the second by cutting inside and moving toward the goal .They should all the time contribute to the goals scored by the team by assisting and scoring them themselves